armadaproject/armada-spark/docs/architecture.md

 - Cluster Manager

-and while the diagram appears to separate the "Cluster Manager" out as a separate program or node, in reality it tends to "live" in the same process as the Driver.
+and while the diagram appears to separate the "Cluster Manager" out as a separate program or node, in reality it "lives" in the same process as the Driver.
 So by ensuring connectivity between the Driver and Executors, we also get connectivity with the "Cluster Manager".